Cognex-ID/phonegap-manateeworks-v3/README.md

 1.The MW_LICENSE_KEY variable can be added in an xml file respectively for each platform

- - For iOS you can add a row in your *.plist file, with the following format MW_LICENSE_KEY : THE_KEY_FROM_MWDN
+ - For iOS you can add a row in your *.plist file, with the following format MW_LICENSE_KEY : MW_LICENSE_KEY
 ![01](https://cloud.githubusercontent.com/assets/5564013/25389148/1f79a8f4-29d0-11e7-988a-6105ea16dcce.png)
- - For Android you can use the AndroidManifest.xml file and the meta-data element named MW_LICENSE_KEY and place your key as value instead of KEY_FROM_MWDN
+ - For Android you can use the AndroidManifest.xml file and the meta-data element named MW_LICENSE_KEY and place your key as value instead of MW_LICENSE_KEY
 ![02](https://cloud.githubusercontent.com/assets/5564013/25389149/1f92e9f4-29d0-11e7-9fa3-ff7e2817fa72.png)
- - For Windows (UWP) under the WindowsComponnent project you can use the Strings\en-US\Resources.resw file and the element named MW_LICENSE_KEY, where you can set your license in place of YOUR_LICENSE_KEY in the value section
+ - For Windows (UWP) under the WindowsComponnent project you can use the Strings\en-US\Resources.resw file and the element named MW_LICENSE_KEY, where you can set your license in place of MW_LICENSE_KEY in the value section
 ![03](https://cloud.githubusercontent.com/assets/5564013/25389150/1fb1d8a0-29d0-11e7-8287-231284b56e80.png)